-Most of Stellarium's configuration is done using the configuration window.
-To open the configuration window, click the subtron on the main tool-bar.
-You can also press the '1' key (digit one) to open the configuration window.
-The window has several tabs for configuring various aspects of the program.
+Most of Stellarium's configuration is done using the configuration window and the view window.
+To open the configuration window, click the button on the left side tool-bar or press F2.
+To open the view window click the button if the left side tool-bar or press F4.

-In addition to the configuration window, some operations may also be performed using the text menu (see section 3.1.7).

 Some options may only be configured by editing the configuration file.
 See section 5.2 for more details.